patrycc/ardaudio-dl/README.md

 ## Parameters

 - `--naming-pattern <pattern>`: Set the naming pattern for files.
 Use 'n' for number, 'b' for book title, 'e' for episode title.
-Default is "e".
+If no pattern value is provided, it will default is "e" (episode title).
+The pattern order is up to you.
 - `--single-episode`: Download only the specified episode, ignore "next episode" links.
 - `--keep-images`: Keep cover images after embedding them into the audio files.
 - `--audio-only`: Download audio without attempting to fetch or embed images.
 - `--meta-autofill`: Automatically fill in metadata for the audio files (requires ffmpeg).
+Currently checks for the episode title and album name.
+If those values are already set, they won't be overwritten.
 - `--meta-number`: Use incrementing numbers as track titles in metadata (requires ffmpeg).
 - `--zip`: Create a zip file of the downloaded content after completion.
 - `--trim <milliseconds>`: Trim the specified number of milliseconds from the start of each audio file (requires ffmpeg).
-If used without a millisecond parameter, the default of 5000 milliseconds will be assumed.
+If no millisecond value is provided, 5000 milliseconds will be used as the default.
+(The ARD jingle is 5000 milliseconds long.)
 - `--download-location <path>`: Specify the directory where files should be downloaded.
 Default is the location of the script.
+If no path value is provided, then the current folder will be used as the location.
+(As is the default anyway.)

 ## Examples